Boritech-Solutions/Gsof2Ring/README.md

-# GSOF2RING
+# Gsof2Ring
 A python module that uses PyEarthworm Library to inject RTX GSOF Messages into an Earthworm Ring

 ## Installation & Configuration

-This module already assumes [Earthworm](http://earthwormcentral.org), [Anaconda Python](https://www.anaconda.com/download/#linux), and [PyEarthworm](https://github.com/Boritech-Solutions/GSOF2RING) are already installed and configured and with the same bit-size (32 or 64 bits).
+This module already assumes [Earthworm](http://earthwormcentral.org), [Anaconda Python](https://www.anaconda.com/download/#linux), and [PyEarthworm](https://github.com/Boritech-Solutions/Gsof2Ring) are already installed and configured and with the same bit-size (32 or 64 bits).
+A copy of it is included in the git repo as as submodule run:

+    git submodule init
+    git submodule update

+to fetch relevant files.
+To install and run:

 1. Download or clone the repository in an place accessible to executables for the user that runs earthworm.
-2. Move the compiled PyEW shared library into the gsof2ring folder.
+2. Move the compiled PyEW shared library into the Gsof2Ring folder.
 3. In startstop_*.d add the command 'Gsof2Ring.sh' with the following parameters:
     1. -p: Configuration file